 When it comes to healthy eating, switching to life in the slow lane can make a big impact.
 It’s often easier to make gradual, more permanent changes instead of short-term resolutions and promises which are difficult to keep.
 Slowing down in how and where we eat is also one of the most beneficial things we can do to support digestion.
 Take time to sit and chew food and get those juices flowing.

 Health can mean different things to different people.
 Weight is one important aspect of being healthy and there are risks associated with being severely under or over weight.
-But there are many other aspects to being healthy which may be more relevant to us as individuals such as feeling full of energy, having healthy skin, strong bones, reducing illnesses though supporting our immune system and supporting personal symptoms.
-How we eat affects all of these things as what we put into our bodies reflects how we feel.
+But weight alone is not a clear indicator as body composition is vitally important too.
+For example, fat mass versus muscle mass, and levels of visceral fat are clear indicators of health status and disease risk.
+There are many other aspects to being healthy which may be more relevant to us as individuals such as feeling full of energy, having healthy skin, strong bones, reducing illnesses though supporting our immune system, performance at work or performance in sport.
+How we eat affects all of these things, as what we put into our bodies reflects how efficient our body functions.
 If you put diesel into a petrol car it won’t work.
-In just the same way our body needs the right fuel to function efficiently.
+In just the same way our body needs the right fuel to function efficiently at a metabolic level.

-The British Association for Nutritional Therapists publish a series of well-being guidelines which are a great first step towards “eating healthily”.
-Most countries will have an official association so it’s always worth looking online to see what they suggest.
+The British Association for Nutrition and Lifestyle Medicine (BANT) has published a series of well-being guidelines which are a great first step towards “eating healthily”.
+Most countries will have an official Nutrition or Dietetic association so it’s always worth looking online to see what they suggest.

 - Everyone is unique but whatever your goal similar nutritional principles and health and wellbeing guidelines will apply.